joakim/entofu/README.md

 ### Theoretical numbers

-Entofu falls between Base16 and Base32 in size efficiency, while only a fraction of the length.
+Entofu falls between Base16 and Base32 in size efficiency (UTF-8), while only a fraction of the length.

 |                                 | Base8 | Base16 | Base32 | Base64 | Base262144 (Entofu) |
 | ------------------------------- | ----- | ------ | ------ | ------ | ------------------- |